 What about Fees?

-Each member of the SAPC pays an annual fee of R300 irrespective of how many member groups they belong to.
+Each member of the SAPC pays an annual fee of R n/a irrespective of how many member groups they belong to.
 This rate is fixed annually by the Executive Committee.
 Members who belong to more than one SAPC member-group are free to decide which group to pay their membership through.
 Fees cover the running costs of the organisation and are put towards achieving the outlined tasks.
 The SAPC annual budget is open to the scrutiny of all members.

 Why join the SAPC?